 We pray for all human beings who have felt degraded by being compared to animals.

 God, we know that you hear all or prayers, those spoken and those that we hold silently in our hearts.
 We claim your loving presence with us now in the name of the One who created all animals.
 Amen.

-I wrote this animal blessing prayer and included it in “Equal Rites: Lesbian and Gay Worship, Ceremonies, and Celebrations.
+My animal blessing prayer is included in “Equal Rites: Lesbian and Gay Worship, Ceremonies, and Celebrations.